AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 1. Open the client console and log on to Adobe Campaign as an Administrator.
 1. Browse to **Administration > Platform > Options**.
 1. Check the `DmRendering_cuid` option value is filled.
 It should be filled on all your Campaign instances (MKT, MID, RT, EXEC).
-If not filled, you must fill the value.
 If no value is filled, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) to get your CUID.

 ### Step 4: Enable the new deliverability server